 Connecticut History Online is a digital collection of over 15,000 digital primary sources, including photographs, maps, broadsides, oral histories, manuscripts and oral histories as well as associated interpretive and educational material.
 These document events, people, and places that are part of the fabric of Connecticut and American social, business, political, educational, cultural, and civic life.

 Connecticut Physician Profiles is an online renewal, verification and credential management system that provides information on Connecticut licensed physicians their specialty, education, languages spoken, board certification, and any malpractice actions.

 The Connecticut State Library’s Digital Collections is a collection of materials from the Connecticut State Library and the State Archives, including court documents, law and legal materials, photographs, farms, roads, bridges and more.

-Through MasterFILE, search for full ratings and recommendations on thousands of products and services in a wide variety of categories from Consumer Reports.
+Search for full ratings and recommendations on thousands of products and services in a wide variety of categories from Consumer Reports.

 ERIC, the Education Resource Information Center, contains more than 1.3 million records and links to more than 323,000 full-text documents included in the Current Index of Journals in Education and Resources in Education Index dating back to 1996.